derek-etherton/PoE2-Map-Layout-Utility/README.md

 # PoE2 Maps Viewer

-A real-time overlay utility for Path of Exile 2 that automatically displays map layouts, optimal flasks, and best weapons based on your current zone and character level.
+A real-time utility for Path of Exile 2 that automatically displays map layouts, optimal flasks, and best weapons based on your current zone and character level.
+Choose between an overlay mode for single-monitor setups or a windowed mode for dual-monitor setups.

 ![PoE2 Maps Viewer](https://img.shields.io/badge/Game-Path%20of%20Exile%202-red) ![Python](https://img.shields.io/badge/Python-3.7+-blue) ![License](https://img.shields.io/badge/License-MIT-green)